oakleyaidan21/kalimba-tabs/README.md

 Rewrite of KalimbaLibre using Electron.

+A WYSIWYG editor for creating, saving, and exporting kalimba tabs.

 ![](https://i.imgur.com/oxqmlNx.png)

+## TO-DO

+- [ ] Create dynamic export function that takes into account dimensions that aren't fullscreen
+- [ ] Custom title bar instead of default OS one
+- [ ] Usage tutorial
+- [ ] Main page to see recent tabs

 ## Setup

 After cloning the repo, in the root folder run:

 `npm install`

+If you want to test an already created song, there are examples in the `tab_examples` folder

 ## Dev